 Art.
-5.22- 3-2 Required Lot Area Minimum Lot Maximum Building Maximum Lot linimum Minimum Usable

-5-2 Lot Alea Width Building Heights Coverage Measurement (in feet) Floor Area
+5.22- 3-2 Required Lot Area Minimum Lot Width Maximum Building Heights Maximum Lot Coverage (%) Minimum Setback Measurement (in feet) Minimum Usable Floor Area (sq ft) District MUCD 0.25 Acres (A) Feet (A) Stories (A) (A) Front 5' (B) Least Side (A) Total Sides (A) Rear (A) (A)

-- (%) (sq ft)

-District 0.25 (A) Feet Stories (A) Front Least Total Rear (A)

-MUCD Acres Side Sides

-(A) (A) 5' (A) (A) (A)

-(B)

-(A) To be determined with each individual development proposed

-(B) Exceptions shall be made for architectural features including bay windows, balconies, etc.
+- (A) To be determined with each individual development proposed - (B) Exceptions shall be made for architectural features including bay windows, balconies, etc.

-- A. Statement of Intent - 1.
-Eligible properties within the Mixed-Use Corridor District have frontage along main thoroughfares (i.e., West Twelve Mile Road, West Ten Mile Road and West Nine Mile Road as indicated on the Zoning Map) and tend to be shallow lots that make redevelopment a challenge.
+A. Statement of Intent

+- 1. Eligible properties within the Mixed-Use Corridor District have frontage along main thoroughfares (i.e., West Twelve Mile Road, West Ten Mile Road and West Nine Mile Road as indicated on the Zoning Map) and tend to be shallow lots that make redevelopment a challenge.
 It is the intent of this District to authorize the use of Mixed Use Corridor District (MUCD) regulations for the purposes of: encouraging the use of land in accordance with its character and adaptability; to act as a buffer between adjoining nonresidential and residential areas, and to ensure that new development is compatible in use, scale, and design with the transitional function of the District; permit mixed-use moderate-density, multiple-family (Middle Housing) residential uses, along with small-scale commercial uses and mixed-use developments that will primarily serve the day-to-day needs of residents in nearby neighborhoods and residential complexes; and encourages innovation in land use planning; providing enhanced housing, employment, walkability, traffic circulation and recreational opportunities for the residents of Southfield; ensuring compatibility of design and use between neighboring properties; and, encouraging development that is consistent with Sustainable Southfield, as amended, and the City's Future Land Use Plan. - 2.
 The provisions in this Article are not intended as a device for ignoring the more specific standards of the Zoning Ordinance, or the planning upon which the ordinance is based.
-To that end, provisions in this Article are intended to result in land development substantially consistent with the zoning standards generally applied to the proposed uses, allowing for modifications and departures from generally applicable standards in accordance with guidelines in this Article to insure appropriate, fair, and consistent decision making. - B. Eligibility Requirements - 1.
-Recognizable Benefits.
+To that end, provisions in this Article are intended to result in land development substantially consistent with the zoning standards generally applied to the proposed uses, allowing for modifications and departures from generally applicable standards in accordance with guidelines in this Article to insure appropriate, fair, and consistent decision making.

+B. Eligibility Requirements

+1. Recognizable Benefits.
 The Mixed-Use Corridor District (MUCD) will encourage redevelopment of vacant or underutilized shallow depth parcels and result in a recognizable and substantial benefit to the ultimate users of the project and to the community.